 Question 1.
 How do ambient temperature and land use affect food provisioning for nestlings?

 Hypothesis 1.
-Temperature spikes will be more frequent and more severe in open lands (i.e., grassland and row crop), decreasing provisioning rates.
+Temperature spikes will be more frequent and more severe in grassland and row crop (i.e., open lands), decreasing provisioning rates.
 Parents may decrease foraging time to meet thermoregulatory demands or lower insect availability may increase search effort.

 Question 2.
 How do next box temperature and land use affect nestling stress physiology?

 Hypothesis 2.
-Temperature spikes will be more frequent and more severe in row crop and grassland systems) which will increase nestling stress (i.e., cortisol levels).
+Temperature spikes will be more frequent and more severe in row crop and grassland systems, which will increase nestling stress (i.e., cortisol levels).
 High temperatures may cause hyperthermia, which can elevate cortisol in nestlings (Wingfield et al. 2017).

 Question 3.
 How does land use affect the relative importance of physiological effects of heat (Q2) versus food-mediated effects (Q1) on the growth and fledging success of nestlings?